GfellerLab/MixTCRviz/README.md

 # INSTALLATION

+- Downlad the ggseqlogoMOD package from https://github.com/GfellerLab/ggseqlogo and install it (this is needed even if you already have the standard ggseqlogo package).

-Download the MixTCRviz directory from the GitHub page and open  Rstudio setting its working directory as MixTCRviz folder.
+- Download the MixTCRviz directory from the GitHub page and open Rstudio setting its working directory as MixTCRviz folder.
 You can then  compile it and install it:<br />
     ` r` <br />
     `devtools::build()` <br />
     `install.packages("../MixTCRviz_1.0.tar.gz", repos=NULL)` <br />

-You may be prompted to install some packages (e.g., ggplot2, ggseqlogoMOD).
-The ggseqlogoMOD needs to be installed from https://github.com/GfellerLab/ggseqlogo
+You may be prompted to install some packages (e.g., ggplot2).

 ### Testing the INSTALLATION: